At-Home Dermaplaning Is a Dermatologist-Approved Shortcut to Smooth, Glowy Skin

-Once upon a time, dermaplaning (a.k.a. the process of shaving peach fuzz off the face) was a cosmetic procedure reserved for professionals.
+Once upon a time, dermaplaning (aka the process of shaving peach fuzz off the face) was a cosmetic procedure reserved for professionals.
 You would book an appointment with your dermatologist or at a spa and lay still while a trained expert took a scalpel to your skin.
-But with at-home dermaplaning tools becoming more popular over the past few years, it’s now possible, easy, and safe to get the same skin-smoothing, glow-boosting results from the comfort of your bathroom.
+Now that at-home dermaplaning tools have become more popular over the past few years, it’s possible, easy, and safe to get the same skin-smoothing, glow-boosting results from the comfort of your bathroom.

 Of course, facial hair removal is not something you need to do, and having facial hair is completely natural.
-"Facial hair, from a biological perspective, protected against the elements, helping to shield the skin from sun exposure and reduce the risk of sunburns," says Divya Shokeen, M.D., FAAD, and board-certified dermatologist.
-"Additionally, hair can trap dust and allergens before they enter the respiratory system, offering a form of filtration, especially around your eyes."
+"Facial hair, from a biological perspective, protected against the elements, helping to shield the skin from sun exposure and reduce the risk of sunburns," says board-certified dermatologist Divya Shokeen, M.D.
+FAAD.
+In some ways, it's even beneficial: hair can trap dust and allergens before they enter the respiratory system, offering a form of filtration.

-Removing facial hair, however, is completely safe—though there is a right and wrong way to do it.
+Removing facial hair, however, is a dermatologist-approved treatment that coincides with skin-smoothing benefits, so long as it's done safely.
 Keep reading to ensure you have all the facts straight and proper tools before picking up a blade.
-Dr. Shokeen, fellow dermatologist Joyce Park, M.D., FAAD, and @teawithmd on TikTok, and celebrity aesthetician Kristin Gunn break down everything you need to know—and disprove a handful of dermaplaning myths.
+Dr. Shokeen, fellow dermatologist Joyce Park, M.D.
+FAAD, and @teawithmd on TikTok, and celebrity aesthetician Kristin Gunn break down everything you need to know—and disprove a handful of dermaplaning myths.
+(For more hair removal content, read Marie Claire's guides to at-home laser hair removal, the best razors, and the best epilators.)

 What Is Dermaplaning?

 “The concept behind dermaplaning is simple,” says Dr. Park.
-“It involves taking a scalpel and running it lightly across the surface of the skin to act as an exfoliant and remove dead skin and baby hairs, aka peach fuzz.”
-The little hairs, which are technically called vellus hairs, will clump together as they’re shaved away.
+“It involves taking a scalpel and running it lightly across the skin's surface to act as an exfoliant and remove dead skin and baby hairs, aka peach fuzz.”
+The little hairs, which are technically called vellus hairs, will clump together as you shave them away.
 It’s oddly satisfying, FYI.
-This procedure can be done in a professional setting, but there are also dozens of at-home tools that can help you get the same results.
+This procedure can be done in a professional setting, but dozens of at-home tools can help you achieve the same results.

 A post shared by StackedSkincare®

-Dr. Shokeen says that when you're dermaplaning at home, there's no need to play professional.
-Instead, "look for dermaplaning tools specifically designed for at-home use, which typically feature a safety guard to help minimize the risk of cuts."
-She adds that it's best to use products from reputable, established skincare brands, and to follow the instructions on the packaging exactly.
+Dr. Shokeen says that when you're dermaplaning at home, you should "look for dermaplaning tools specifically designed for at-home use, which typically feature a safety guard to help minimize the risk of cuts."
+She adds that it's best to use products from reputable, established skincare brands—I recommend the Dermaflash Luxe—and to follow the instructions on the packaging exactly.

 Stay In The Know